apecloud/kubeblocks/docs/user_docs/overview/concept.md

 # Concepts

-You've already seen the benefits of using unified APIs to represent various databases in the section ["How Unified APIs Reduces Your Learning Curve"](./introduction.md#how-unified-apis-reduces-your-learning-curve).
+You've already seen the benefits of using unified APIs to represent various databases in the section ["How Unified APIs Reduce Your Learning Curve"](./introduction.md#how-unified-apis-reduce-your-learning-curve).
 If you take a closer look at those examples, you'll notice two key concepts in the sample YAML files: **Cluster** and **Component**.
 For instance, `test-mysql` is a Cluster that includes a Component called `mysql` (with a componentDef of `apecloud-mysql`).
 Similarly, `test-redis` is also a Cluster, and it includes two Components: one called `redis` (with a componentDef of `redis-7`), which has two replicas, and another called `redis-sentinel` (with a componentDef of `redis-sentinel`), which has three replicas.

 In this document, we will explain the reasons behind these two concepts and provide a brief introduction to the underlying API (i.e., CRD).